-RED ZONE MEETING CHECKLIST

-Installation: Program Manager: Date:

-Project:

-Summary: Today's meeting established the financial status as well as milestones estimated completion dates and OPRs for all the actions necessary to complete the project.

-RED ZONE MEETING FINANCIAL STATUS

-COMPLETION MILESTONES What is the Red Zone Meeting?
+RED ZONE MEETING CHECKLIST Installation: Program Ma Program Manager: Date: Project: Summary: Today's meeting establish for all the actions necessary to comple as well as milest ones estimated completion dates and OPRs RED ZONE M RED ZONE MEETING FINANCIAL ST ATUS COMPLETION MILESTONES The Red Zone meetin discuss, define and a What is the Red Zone Meeting?
 The Red Zone meeting is held to discuss, define and achieve consensus on the construction and financial status of a MILCON project.
 The ultimate goal is to build a schedule of events necessary to achieve project completion and financial closeout.
-The meeting is held 60 days before anticipated beneficial occupancy.
+The meeting is held 60 days before anticipated Knowing the finding status is crucial to building the plan to complete and closeout the project.
+Determine these amounts from the following calculations: The ultimate goal is to schedule of events no achieve project comp financial closeout.
+Th ing Amount \$ ications +\$ beneficial occupancy.
 Why is it called "The Red Zone"?
-The name refers to the term used in football to describe the effort required to get the ball the last 20 yards into the end zone.
-Once you get inside the 20, things start to tighten up, and it takes coordination and a concerted team effort to achieve the goal of getting 6 points.
-How does that relate to this project?
-Typically, getting to within 60 days of beneficial occupancy is easy.
+Total Contract F Progress Payme - The name refers to the term used in football to describe the effort required Value, unplaced the end zone.
+Once to get the ball the last 20 yards into the end zone.
+Once you get inside the 20, things start to tighten up, and it takes coordination and a concerted team effort to achieve the goal of Award \$ it takes coordination a blenishment +\$ getting 6 points.
+Total contingene cy \$ How does that relate project?
+How does that relate to this project? ications -\$ Typically, getting to w Typically, getting to within 60 days of Unobligated cor ntingency \$ tough part comes with to complete the proje moved in, finish the fi beneficial occupancy is easy.
 The tough part comes with the final push to complete the project, get the users moved in, finish the financial end of the business and close it out.
-Who should attend the Red Zone Meeting?
-Knowing the finding status is crucial to building the plan to complete and closeout the project.
-Determine these amounts from the following calculations: Contract Funding Contract Award Amount Executed Modifications +\$
+Note: Any use of remaining contingency funds after the date of the Red Zone meeting requires AF PM approval.
+Who should attend Meeting? the Red Zone SIOH Funding SIOH at award \$